Chiptune-Anamnesis/GENaJam-Pi/README.md

 # GENajam-Pi v1.33

 A Raspberry Pi Pico (RP2040) port of the GENajam MIDI controller for Little-scale's GENMDM module.
 This is a modernized version of the original Arduino GENajam by JAMATAR, featuring enhanced file browsing, real-time MIDI display, and improved responsiveness.
+If stock is available you can find this device at [HobbyChop](https://hobbychop.etsy.com)

 ## Features